This set of VHDL Multiple Choice Questions & Answers (MCQs) focuses on “Value Kind Attributes”.

 15. Which of the following returns TRUE if there is no component instantiation statement in the block?

-Explanation: ‘STRUCTURE and ‘BEHAVIOR are two predefined attributes which are under the category Value block.
+Explanation: ‘STRUCTURE and ‘BEHAVIOR are two predefined attributes that are under the category Value block.
 Both of them return true value.
 ‘BEHAVIOR will return true if there is no component declaration and instantiation inside the block to which it is attached.
 However, ‘STRUCTURE performs exactly opposite.

 Sanfoundry Global Education & Learning Series – VHDL.